-If you often browse different websites, you might have noticed that some of them start playing a video as soon as you land on their page without waiting for any inputs from you.
+If you often browse different websites, you might have noticed that some of them start playing a video as soon as you land on their page without waiting for any input from you.
 This can be quite irritating and annoying.
-We have already see how you can stop videos from playing automatically; but what if you want to only mute the sound but want the video to continue playing?
-In this post we will see how to mute the sound in any video which plays automatically when you open any website, including Facebook, using Chrome or Firefox browser.
+We have already seen how you can stop videos from playing automatically on websites; but what if you want to only mute the sound but want the video to continue playing?
+In this post, we will see how to mute the sound in any video which plays automatically when you open any website, including Facebook, using Chrome or Firefox browser.

-You can mute the sound in auto-playing videos in Chrome as well as Firefox browser using a browser extension.
+You can mute the sound in auto-playing videos in Chrome/Edge as well as Firefox browser using a browser extension.
 Let us take a look at them.

 The name of the extension is Silent Site Sound Blocker, and you can download it from the Chrome Web Store.
 If your sole intention is to turn off the sound on all websites then you need to simply download and install it – and you will be good to go.